mattstyles/speedrun/readme.md

 })
 ```

-The above script will not automatically launch the browser but will create scaffold an html and run the `main.js` script.
+The above script will not automatically launch the browser but **will** scaffold an html and run the `main.js` script.

 ### `entry` [`string`]

-This entry point for the project.
+This supplies the entry point for the project.

 Parcel supports multiple entry points, `speedrun` supports multiple html entry points **only**.
 If you give it multiple JS entry points, it won’t work.